- Zero Trust

 As the tech universe expands to increasingly embrace new technologies like: cloud-based solutions, SaaS applications, virtualization, AI, and robotic process automation, Zero Trust has emerged as a key model in protecting companies beyond the perimeter safeguards they have turned to in the past.
 Those ‘fences’ no longer work against today’s cyberthreats.

 In a threatscape where cyberattackers can launch their attacks over the fences of perimeter-based security or even attack from inside the fence by hijacking trusted accounts, Zero Trust offers measures that can protect against these attacks and mitigate the damage done by the attacks that do get through.
 Castles and moats no longer protected villagers in a world of flight.
 Perimeter-based control environments no longer protect companies against today’s cybercriminals.
-The time for Zero Trust is here.
+The time for Zero Trust security is here.

 John Kindervag, one of the world’s most recognized experts in the field of cybersecurity, conceived the Zero Trust concept in 2010.
 Since then, the concept has been adopted across public and private industry, reaching the top levels of the US government and many companies within the Fortune 500.